jimburton/haskell-webservice/README.md

     $ git clone https://github.com/jimburton/haskell-webservice
     $ cd haskell-webservice
     $ cabal sandbox init
-    $ cabal configure

-This last step may report that several libraries are missing.
-For example:

-    $ cabal configure
-    Resolving dependencies...
-    Configuring haskell-webservice-0.1.0.0...
-    cabal: At least the following dependencies are missing: aeson -any,
-    happstack-server -any,
-    hslogger -any,
-    sqlite-simple -any

-If so, install them now:

-	$ cabal install aeson happstack-server hslogger sqlite-simple

-Now you should be able to continue building the application:

-    $ cabal configure
+    $ cabal configure --enable-tests

-	$ cabal build
+You can now continue building the application and set up the database:

-	$ cabal install
+    $ cabal install && cabal install http-test tasty
     $ cabal run DB-setup

 The step to build the database only needs to be done once but you can run it any time you want to restore the database to its original